Sugar Ray: In the Pursuit of Leisure (2003–2005)

-Sugar Ray's 2003 effort In the Pursuit of Leisure, and the first single from the album, "Mr. Bartender (It's So Easy)", received a lukewarm reception.
-The album also contained the band's cover of Joe Jackson's famous "Is She Really Going Out With Him?".
+Sugar Ray's 2003 effort In the Pursuit of Leisure contains the band's cover of Joe Jackson's famous "Is She Really Going Out With Him?".
 ProHoeZak guested live with the band in 2003 having appeared on "Mr. Bartender (It's So Easy)".
 In 2005, Sugar Ray released a greatest hits album, with three new songs, "Shot of Laughter", "Time After Time", and "Psychedelic Bee".

 Inactivity and Music for Cougars (2006–2009)

 After releasing their greatest hits album – The Best of Sugar Ray, in 2005, the band went into a period of relative inactivity for a number of years, with Mark McGrath starting a new job as an anchor on the television show Extra.
 In January 2006, Sugar Ray was released from their recording contract with Atlantic Records.
 In mid-2007, their previously unreleased song "Into Yesterday" was used on the Surf's Up movie soundtrack, and the band made brief tour in Asia in August 2007 where they headlined SingFest, Singapore's first international music festival.

-Sugar Ray appeared on the May 18, 2008, season 3 finale of American Dad!, titled "Spring Break-Up", as themselves, playing "Fly" at a Spring Break party.

 On May 19, 2008, the band announced they would be entering the studio to record their first album of new material since 2003.
 Jason Bernard, a friend of the band (who also happened to be a music producer) brought them a deal to sign with his label.
 It was announced that the band signed Pulse Recordings and that the new album should be released in the summer of 2009.
 On March 6, 2009, Mark McGrath announced that the new album would be titled Music for Cougars.
 It was released on July 21, 2009.
 The first single was "Boardwalk".

 Some critics noted that McGrath aimed to lower people's expectations for the album during its promotion by saying things like: "I know people aren't sitting on the edge of their seats waiting for a Sugar Ray album, but that wasn't the point."
-In another interview, Murphy Karges, bassist said, "We've never had any credibility.
-Nobody ever gave us any so how could we lose any?"